Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/options.rst

 Emit
    Adds extra illumination, as if the material is glowing.
 Ambient
-   Sets the global amibient light the material receives Translucency
+   Sets the global ambient light the material receives Translucency
    Amount of shading on the back side that shows through.
 Use to simulate thin objects, like leaves or paper.
 Shadeless